metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Jets covered as a massive home underdog after losing outright last week.
 But they just won straight up.
 Impressive.
 The Jets know how to win.

+The Bills really miss Matt Milano in run support.

 ***

 ## Rams @ Buccaneers